 There are several stages to restoring habitat affected by emerald ash borer.
 We’re working in five priority areas at Rattray Marsh, staggered over six years.
 Work within each priority area will follow a three-year timeline.

-In the fall, we manage and remove invasive trees and shrubs and treat selected invasive with plants with pesticide.
+We manage and remove invasive trees and shrubs and treat selected invasive plants with pesticide.